Menu

 • What has been your encounter with ‘Church’ thus far in your life?

-The Road to Emmaus has many meanings; it is incredible how one story can speak to us so uniquely at different stages in our lives.
-Consider the journey for the disciples for a moment: They had heard and witnessed the Word of God through Jesus.
-They gave up the life they once knew to bring the teachings of Christ to a new world – a world that was uncertain.
-Their task was to share the story of the Messiah to non-believers.
-They would be tested and challenged from the very start.
+Description: The Road to Emmaus has many meanings; it is incredible how one story can speak to us so uniquely at different stages in our lives.
+Consider the journey of the disciples: they heard and witnessed the Word of God through Jesus, and gave up the life they once knew to bring the teachings of Christ to a new world—a world that was uncertain and often challenging.

-If you stop to visualize yourself within your educational journey, to the person you were as a younger teacher on the first day of your career to the educator you are today – what images come to mind?
-What stands out to be the key components or events in your life that you could say have shaped you to be where you are, and who you are, today?
+If you stop to visualize yourself within your educational journey—from the educator you were on your first day to who you are today—what images come to mind?
+What key components or events have shaped you to be where you are, and who you are, today?

 In the context of Part 3, we have “reached” Emmaus; that is, we are now in the final stage of accepting the Risen Jesus as the foundation of our faith.
 And, like the disciples, we are sent forth to spread the Good News.